19 Of The Best Relationship Books For Couples

 Readers appreciate the author's ability to teach them how to focus on their emotions as a couple and refrain from making existing problems worse.

-This book is commonly used by marriage therapists to help their clients resolve deep-seeded issues.
+This book is commonly used by marriage therapists to help their clients resolve deep-seated issues.

 Says one reviewer, “I saw myself and my husband in these stories.
 I cried reading these, and when he came home, I had the courage to talk about what I need, giving him the strength to talk about his needs.”